 Given the potential barriers above, where can governments find a quick win with AI?
 The answer, according to our experts on the podcast, is to start with data that’s already in the public domain, like FAQs on government websites.
 Building a chatbot (with an easy-to-use framework) to serve that information back to citizens is a solid first step.
 This provides an automated interface for common questions—it could be programmed to handle simple transactions like applying for pet licenses or booking garbage collection.

 This type of project will reduce the cost of processing these requests and provide faster service.
 Importantly, it can also build trust with the communities who use government services and help governments understand how to tackle larger AI initiatives.
-For example, one project might provide digital integration of transportation networks, where cars send data on traffic conditions via the IoT, which is then analyzed centrally and used to control traffic lights to allow ambulances to pass.
+For example, one project might provide digital integration of transportation networks, where cars send data on traffic conditions via the IoT, which is then analysed centrally and used to control traffic lights to allow ambulances to pass.

 To borrow a baseball analogy from the podcast, we’re in the third inning of a nine-inning game.
 It’s not too late for governments to step up to the plate when it comes to AI and the IoT.